FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 The FBI fitness test is the first major hurdle between you and a career as an FBI Special Agent, and passing it has far less to do with raw talent than most candidates assume.
 The FBI Physical Fitness Test (PFT) is a four-event assessment, and a smart, consistent training plan beats world-class athleticism every time.
 This guide gives you that plan: the scoring system, event-by-event training strategies, and a weekly schedule to prepare for the FBI fitness test regardless of where you are starting from.

 The test itself is no mystery.
-According to the FBI's official guidelines, the FBI physical fitness test is measured across four events: the maximum number of sit-ups in one minute, a timed 300-meter sprint, the maximum number of continuous push-ups, and a timed 1.5-mile run.
+According to the FBI's official requirements, the FBI physical fitness test is measured across four events, administered in a fixed order with no more than five minutes of rest between each: the maximum number of continuous pull-ups or chin-ups, a timed 300-meter sprint, the maximum number of continuous push-ups, and a timed 1.5-mile run.
+The FBI replaced the former one-minute sit-up event with pull-ups, so any older guide that still lists sit-ups is out of date.
 Together these four events make up the FBI fitness test requirements every Special Agent candidate must meet.
-Each part assesses a different component of your physical readiness, from core strength and anaerobic power to upper-body and cardiovascular endurance.
+Each part assesses a different component of your physical readiness, from upper-body pulling and pushing strength to anaerobic power and cardiovascular endurance.
 Candidates who want a structured training program built around exactly these qualities can find one through law enforcement programs.

 Passing this test is an achievable goal.
 Below we break down the official FBI PFT scoring system event by event, show you the passing standards you need to hit, provide training strategies for each of the four events, and lay out a simple weekly schedule.
 By the end you will know exactly how FBI PFT scoring works and what a competitive score looks like before you ever step on test day.
 Your journey to being PFT-ready starts not with a grueling workout, but with understanding the challenge ahead.
 For candidates looking for the full range of structured tactical training options, CF ONE training programs covers the complete program library beyond law enforcement-specific prep.